-The Provincial Statutes of Lower-Canada, Being the first session of the fourteenth Provincial Parliament of Lower-Canada.
-Quebec: P. E. Desbarats, Printer to the King's Most Excellent Majesty, 1831.
+The Provincial Statutes of Lower-Canada, Being the second session of the fifteenth Provincial Parliament of Lower-Canada.
+Quebec: John Carleton Fisher & William Kemble, Law Printer to the King's Most Excellent Majesty, 1836.

-1 William IV - Chapter 38
+6 William IV - Chapter 55

 An Act for preserving, for the purposes of Husbandry, the Grass growing on Beaches, in the District of Quebec.
-(31st March, 1831.)
+(21st March, 1836.)

-Whereas it is necessary to make provision for preventing the destruction of the Grass growing on the Beaches and Strands of the River Saint Lawrence, between high and low water marks, below the City of Quebec, which Grass, in many places sufficiently abundant to afford supplies of Grass useful for the maintenance of cattle and other live stock during the winter, is nevertheless for the most part rendered useless and lost, by suffering cattle to run at large, tramppling and grazing upon the same: Be it therefore enacted by the King's Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Assembly of the Province of Lower Canada, constituted and assembled by virtue of and under the authority of an Act passed in the Parliament of Great Britain, intituled, "An Act to repeal certain parts of an Act passed in the Fourteenth Year of His Majesty's Reign, intituled, 'An Act for making more effectual provision for the Government of the Province of Quebec, in North-America,' and to make further provision for the Government of the said Province;" And it is hereby enacted by the authority of the same, that the proprietors of the land bordering on the South side of the said River, below the City of Quebec, shall be entitled to cut and cure the grass on the beaches or strands thereof, between high and low water marks, in the front of their respective lots of land and farms, to the exclusion of all other persons; and an action of trespass may be maintained by the party aggrieved against, any and every person offending by cutting any grass hereby reserved to him or them as aforesaid, and contravening to the prejudice of such party or person: Provided always, that in all cases of difficulty which may arise, the quiet and public possession as had before the passing of this Act, shall avail and be maintained; and provided further, that nothing herein contained shall be construed to limit the right of fishing on the beaches as heretofore established and exercised.
+Whereas it is necessary to make provision for preventing the destruction of the Grass growing on the Beaches and Strands of the River Saint Lawrence, between high and lowwater marks, below the City of Quebec, which Grass in many places is sufficiently abundant to afford supplies of Grass useful for the maintenance of cattle and other live stock during the winter, but is nevertheless for the most part rendered useless and lost, by suffering cattle to run at large, trampling and grazing upon the same: - Be it therefore enacted by the King's Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Assembly of the Province of Lower Canada, constituted and assembled by virtue of and under the authority' of an Act passed in the Parliament of Great Britain, intituled, "An Act to repeal certain parts of an Act passed in the fourteenth year of His Majesty's Reign, intituled, 'An Act for making more effectual provision for the Government of the Province of Quebec, in North America;' And to make further provision for the Government of the said Province;" and it is hereby enacted by the authority of the same, that the proprietors of the lands bordering the South side of the said River, below the City of Quebec, shall be entitled to cut and cure the grass on the beaches or strands thereof, between high and low water marks, in the front of their respective lots of land and farms, to the exclusion of all other persons: And an action of trespass may be maintained by the party aggrieved against any and every person offending, by cutting any grass hereby reserved to such party as aforesaid, and contravening this Act, to the prejudice of such party or person: Provided always, that in all cases of difficulty which may arise, the quiet and public possession as had before the passing of this Act shall avail and be maintained: And provided further, that nothing herein contained; shall be construed to limit the right of fishing on the beaches as heretofore established and exercised.